Pregnancy and delivery change a lot about your body, as well as your sex life.

 Getting pregnant too quickly after one pregnancy can put you at an increased risk for premature birth or birth defects.

 Healthcare professionals encourage women to space their pregnancies.
-The Office of Women’s Health recommends waiting at least 12 months between each pregnancy.
-And the March of Dimes recommends waiting 18 months.
+The Office of Women’s Health recommends waiting at least

 If you’re thinking about another baby, talk to your health care professional.
 They will be most familiar with your health history and offer more personalized recommendations.